Fiserv Forum: Concerts and events

 The Killers with Violent Femmes were the first concert at Fiserv Forum on September 4, 2018.

 On December 28, 2021, Fiserv Forum held its first ice hockey games with the inaugural Holiday Face–Off tournament.

-On October 2, 2022, Fiserv Forum held its first National Hockey League game, the Chicago Blackhawks played the Minnesota Wild as part of the Blackhawks "Home Away from Home" series.
+On October 2, 2022, Fiserv Forum held its first National Hockey League pre-season game, the Chicago Blackhawks played the Minnesota Wild as part of the Blackhawks "Home Away from Home" series.

 The arena also continues a Milwaukee tradition for being the site of the New Year's Eve game for the Harlem Globetrotters, with 2020 being the only pause in decades.

 Planning and design

 The Milwaukee Bucks released the first images and details of their vision for the development of a new multi-purpose arena and sports and entertainment district to revitalize downtown Milwaukee on April 8, 2015.
 The images depicted early conceptual drawings of a new multi-purpose venue and entertainment district that will anchor a new development vision activated by sports, entertainment, residential and office uses.
 The site, which primarily sits between 4th Street and 6th Street from State Street to McKinley Avenue, will seamlessly link with active development on all sides, including Old World Third Street, Schlitz Park, The Brewery, the Milwaukee riverfront, Water Street and the Wisconsin Center.

 The plaza outside of the Forum serving as the public space in the center of the Deer District.

 Populous and HNTB, two firms from Kansas City, lead the arena design team with participation from Milwaukee firm Eppstein Uhen Architects.
 The arena is intended to be the focal point of a "live block" zone that includes public space surrounded by both commercial and residential development.
 Initial renderings of the arena showed a transparent facade and a curved roof and side meant to evoke the water forms of nearby Lake Michigan and the Milwaukee River.
 "Herb Kohl Way" was unveiled on the plaza outside of Fiserv Forum on August 26, 2018, to pay tribute to the former Bucks owner for his contributions leading up to the building of the arena.
 The plaza is home to restaurants and a beer garden, where people can gather year-round to watch sporting events on a large, outdoor television.
 In May 2019, the Bucks announced Fiserv Forum is the central building in the 30-acre development district around the arena newly named "Deer District."
 In February 2019, Johnson Controls unveiled a three-dimensional statue of their logo placed outside the Fiserv Forum, which can glow in multiple colors at night, and will specifically turn green after every Bucks victory.